josesamos/satres/README.md

 The goal of `satres` is to partially automate these operations.
 We can use it to decompress all the downloaded files in a single operation.
-It is enough to indicate the folder that contains the decompressed files.
+It is enough to indicate the folder that contains the decompressed files:
-Satellite bands are automatically obtained by name and spatial resolution.
-If we have several files to cover a geographical area, the corresponding bands are automatically merged.
+Satellite bands are automatically obtained by name and spatial resolution; if we have several files to cover a geographical area, the corresponding bands are automatically merged.
 The result can be stored on disk and can also be obtained as objects of class `SpatRaster` of package `terra`.